 Mexico also offers a lot of locations that can double for Spanish, French or Italian towns, even small German or Northern European villages.
 Plus, locations that can double for US locales, especially California.

-Getting permission to shoot at these locations is easy if you follow Mexican Film Commission requirements.
+Getting permission to shoot at these locations is generally easy if you follow Mexican Film Commission requirements.
 There is also a network of regional commissions throughout the country.

 In the few states where there are no local film commissions, or they are brand new and still not working at full speed, it is especially important to have a local company on the ground to get the permits from the police, municipal authorities etc, insists Herrera.